How to Choose a Dentist in The Netherlands

 Clinics are also obliged to display a price list, like this example one in English by Lassus Tandartsen in Amsterdam.
 Dental practices must also give an estimate for treatments that are above 250 euros – so either way, you’re always going to know what you’re in for.

-Keeping the above in mind, if you’re looking for a dentist in Amsterdam then it’s hard to go past Lassus Tandartsen.
+Keeping the above in mind, if you’re looking for a dentist in the Netherlands then it’s hard to go past Amsterdam’s Lassus Tandartsen.
 With an expat-friendly approach, you won’t have to worry about going through with a root canal when you only wanted a clean – the several specialists on board speak perfect English.

 Lassus Tandartsen is also open after office hours and has a number of dentists on their staff, so you can rest assured knowing there’s always someone to help.